Crop in .NET MAUI Image Editor (SfImageEditor)

 this.imageEditor.SaveEdits();

-After selecting the cropping area, if you decide to cancel the edits and revert back to the original image, you can use the CancelEdits method.
-It discards the changes made during the cropping process and restores the image to its initial state.
+}To cancel the cropping and revert to the original image, use the CancelEdits method.
+This discards the changes and restores the image to its initial state.

 <Grid RowDefinitions="0.9*, 0.1*">